choden12/WEB_101_02240355/Practical_3/README.md

 - This project demonstrates how to build a production-ready file upload system in Next.js.
 It combines client-side validation, interactive UI components, and backend integration using API routes — perfect for applications needing media or document uploads.

 ## Acknowledgments
+ - I would like to thank my instructor for the clear guidance throughout this project.
+I’m also grateful to my classmates for their collaboration and support.
+Special thanks to the GitHub repository by our miss  for providing helpful reference code and project structure.